 History of the Inglewood Hotel

-Doors opened on 16th of May 1936 after much fervour.
+Doors of the Inglewood Hotel opened on the 16th of May 1936 after much fevour and fanfare.

-The hotel has had 3 owners during its 80+ years and was purchased by current owner Murray Cutbush in 1992.
-Murray is a passionate hotelier with over 57 years in the industry.
-He is very hands on, innovative and constantly looking at ways to improve the hotel.
-He is a big supporter of the local businesses, schools, and sporting groups.
-He is the backbone of the hotel and the creator of ‘your friendly local’
+The hotel has had three owners during its 80-plus years of existence and was purchased by its current owner, Murray Cutbush, in 1992.
+Murray is a passionate hotelier with over five decades of experience in the industry.
+He is very hands-on and is constantly looking at ways to improve the hotel customers’ experience.
+He is a big supporter of the community and continues to support local businesses, schools, and sporting groups.
+He is the backbone of the hotel and the creator of ‘Your friendly local’.